wangxi19/experiences/README.md

 ### Note

-**all of these project are for learning only, any illegal use is responsible for its own responsibility**
+**all of these projects are for learning only, any illegal use is responsible for its own responsibility**

 ### experiences